Music at Bolton

 The choir learns to sing and experience choir activities and skills such as singing in two parts etc. Equal value and consideration are given to music from all cultures.

 Any opportunities to invite visiting performers of music will be readily taken to broaden the experiences of our pupils and to inspire them.

 Y5/6 undertake a unit in computing called Music Composition which allow them to develop their understanding of Music Composition using technology.

 Most musical instruments are kept in music boxes in Class 2 and are readily accessible to the children.
 These instruments are well maintained and we have a good range.
-Y5/6 pupils have an instrument (clarinet) on loan from the Music Service which parents/ carers sign an agreement for, clarifying procedures on taking it home and responsibility for damage.
-In the academic year 2020/2021, the Y3/4 children will be learning to play the ‘Toot’ as this is good preparation for learning the flute but easier and they will then move onto the flute in Y5/6.
+Y3/4 have an instrument (boom whacker) and Y5/6 pupils have an instrument (ukulele) on loan from the Music Service which parents/ carers sign an agreement for, clarifying procedures on taking it home and responsibility for damage.

 Teaching and Learning: